Hiren Bhattacharyya

-Hiren Bhattacharyya (28 July 1932 – 4 July 2012), popularly known as Hiruda, was an Indian poet and lyricist best for his works in the Assamese literature.
-He had innumerable works published in Assamese and achieved many prizes and accolades for his poetry.
-In 2012, Bhattacharyya died at hospital due to undergoing treatment for lung and urinary infection since 14 June.
+Hiren Bhattacharyya (28 July 1932 – 4 July 2012), popularly known as Hiruda, was an Indian poet and lyricist best known for his works in the Assamese literature.
+He had innumerable works published in Assamese and achieved many prizes and accolades for his poetry including Sahitya Akademi Award in 1992 for his anthology of poems 'Saichar Pathar Manuh'.
+He has been also known as 'Sugandi Pakhilaar Kobi'.

-Biography

-Bhattacharyya was born in Jorhat, Assam in the year 1932.
-After battling for life almost three months, he died on 4 July 2012 in Guwahati, Assam.
-He is survived by his wife and daughter.